CoolmanCZ/upp_cmake/README.md

 - Generated CMakeLists.txt files are generated only for dependent modules of the processed Ultimate++ project
 - Create a distribution package
 - Build shared libraries as the target (DLL, SO)
-- Precompiled headers (PCH) (for GNU)
+- Precompiled headers (PCH) (for GCC 4.9+, Clang 3.5+)

 ## Limitation
 - Ultimate++ source tree and directory of the project should be in the same directory as the generator scripts during build (you can use symlinks)
-- Some options are not taken into account when generating CMakeLists
+- Some options are not taken into account when generating CMakeLists (static_library, file depends)

 ## TODO
-- Support of the precompiled headers (PCH) (for MSVC and Clang)
+- Support of the precompiled headers (PCH) for MSVC

 ## Flags
 Build and configuration flags, that are taken into account by the GenerateCMakeFiles-lib.sh script.